-ThunderBolt's rival - SuperSpeed USB3 - is seriously starting to get traction in the computer market.
-USB 3.0's 4.8Gbps vs ThunderBolt's 10Gbps may seem a significant difference, but frankly few if any computer peripherals NEED TO or can even begin to fill the next-generation USB3 pipe - let alone twice that with ThunderBolt's 10Gbps pipeline.
+Apple ThunderBolt To USB 3.0 AdaptersA ThunderBolt to USB3 converter is most likely to appeal to Mac users with early models of Macs that have ThunderBolt but only came with slower USB 2.0 ports.
+ThunderBolt's rival - SuperSpeed USB 3.0 has finally gotten serious traction in the computer market.
+USB 3.0's 5Gbps vs ThunderBolt's 10Gbps bandwidth may seem a significant difference, but frankly, alot of computer peripherals simply DON'T NEED TO or can't even begin to fill the USB 3.0 pipe - let alone twice that with ThunderBolt's 10Gbps pipeline.

-This isn't an either/or game.
-BOTH high-speed peripehral interfaces have their place in the technology marketplace.
-USB3 and ThunderBolt ports will exist side by side, and both will have thier best uses.
-USB 3.0's backward commpatibility with legacy USB 2 speed devices is just too compelling a benefit for the consumer, so USB ANYTHING won't face the adoption hurdle ThunderBolt needs to overcome.
-USB ain't going anywhere, and Thunder-Bolt ain't going to 'kill' it.
-As we've seen with many computer interfaces over the years, they co-exist and sometimes ubiquity wins-out over specs and technical 'superiority'.
+USB 3.0 vs ThunderBolt - A False Either/OrAs with many computer interfaces, this isn't an Either/Or game.
+BOTH of these high-speed peripheral interfaces have their place in the technology marketplace.
+USB 3.x and ThunderBolt ports will exist side by side, and both will have thier best uses.
+USB 3.0's low-cost and backward commpatibility with legacy USB 2 speed devices is just too compelling a benefit for the consumer, so USB ANYTHING won't face the widespread adoption hurdle ThunderBolt needs to overcome.
+USB ain't going anywhere, and ThunderBolt ain't going to 'kill' SuperSpeed.
+As we've seen with many computer interfaces over the years, they co-exist and sometimes ubiquity wins-out over performance specs and technical 'superiority'.

-Apple is currently shipping T-Bolt equipped iMacs and Mac mini's to follow the initial debut of ThunderBolt MacBooks These models still only have USB 2 speed ports.
-So there'll probably be a healthy market for USB 3.0 ThunderBolt adapters and converters to bridge existing backup drives and USB 2.0 accessories to the new USB3 standard via ThunderBolt ports.
+Apple is currently shipping TBolt equipped iMacs and Mac mini's to follow the initial debut of ThunderBolt MacBooks.
+There's definitely a healthy interest and market for USB 3.0 ThunderBolt adapters and converters to bridge existing backup drives and USB 2.0 accessories to the new USB3 standard via ThunderBolt ports.
 The cylindrical Mac Pro was recently released with 2nd-generation, 20GBps ThunderBolt 2 ports.